Galileo88/Galileos-Planet-Pack/README.md

 * Removed GPP_CareerSaver.

 * Created GPP_Secondary (see Optional Mods\ folder) for seamless loading of GPP alongside Stock and/or other star system mods.
-Visual mods not affected.
+Visual pack interoperability is not handled and not promised.

   * Any other replacement primary system just needs to reposition Ciro.